 Confirmation and Cancellations:

 You will receive an E-mail confirmation when you register online that will act as your receipt.
-Due the planning involved with this program, cancellations must be received by February 11, 2013 for a refund, less a $10 processing fee.
+Due to the planning involved with this program, cancellation requests received by January 29, 2014 will be refunded less a $10 processing fee.
 Cancellation requests received by February 12, 2014 will be refunded 50%.
 Cancellation requests received after February 12, 2014 will not be refunded.
 Thank you for your understanding.

 Transportation to and from the seminary is not included in the program fee.
 Guests are responsible for providing their own travel to and from campus.
 If you are flying into Boston for the program, the best airport to fly into is Boston Logan International Airport.
 There is a commuter line available close to campus.
 Click here for the MBTA train schedule for the Newburyport/Rockport line.